Touchstone Talks: Ep 3 - What's Your Number?

 Right.

-and I is no, no slide any of the anybody
+and that is no, no slide at any of that.

 I've actually been thinking

-about getting these CPA as a follow on.
+about getting the CPA as a follow on.

 But,